bugracoskun/K-NN/README.md

 Also a sample data set has uploaded as GeoJSON file.
 This data set can be import to MongoDB directly and can be run through the
 Python class.

-The implementation of this project and the results are submitted to the <b> "International Workshop on Collaborative Crowdsourced Cloud Mapping and Geospatial Big Data" <\b>
+The implementation of this project and the results are submitted to the <b> "International Workshop on Collaborative Crowdsourced Cloud Mapping and Geospatial Big Data" </b>